-Balance is a word and concept all home decor enthusiast should know.
+Balance is a word and concept all home decor enthusiasts should know.
 It’s one of the important elements of decor.
 I’m so excited about today’s post.
-It marks the first in an eight-part series series about the element of decor.
-For the next several weeks we will be looking at very important concepts that if put into practice will make all of us better decorators.
-Let’s dig right into today’s subject… balance!
+Knowing about and using balance will make you a better decorator.
+Let’s dig right into today’s subject!

 WHAT IS BALANCE?